PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 11:22:12
+Last updated: 2024-04-02 11:24:16
-Random Quote: Love is the flower you've got to let grow. - John Lennon
+Random Quote: The smallest act of kindness is worth more than the grandest intention. - Oscar Wilde